jhallen/joes-sandbox/vivado/README.md

 ![image](images/ip1.png)

 Take note of the "IP Location" in the top left of the window.
-It should show you the default location, but the GUI design is bad here.
+It should just show you the location, but the GUI design is bad here so have to click on it.

 ![image](images/ip2.png)